 If a student changes to a non-teaching major, he or she must drop the teaching minor.

 BCI/FBI fingerprint background clearance is required for acceptance into a teaching major.

-The fingerprint background clearance is good for 3 years and as needed, must be renewed upon expiration
+The fingerprint background clearance is good for three years and, as needed, must be renewed upon expiration.